makrai/notes/zhou20-instable.md

 * ? reliability of the conclusions drawn based on these analysis sets?
   * we: a thorough empirical study over analysis sets
   * instability exists all along the training curve
-  * lower-than-expected correlations between the analysis validation set and standard validation set, questioning the effectiveness of the current model-selection routine
+  * lower-than-expected correlations
+    between the analysis validation set and standard validation set, questioning the effectiveness of the current model-selection routine
 * Where does this instability come from?
-  * both theoretical explanations and empirical evidence regarding the source
+  * both theoretical explanations and empirical evidence
   * mainly comes from high inter-example correlations within analysis sets
 * How should we handle this instability and what are potential solutions?
   * we: initial attempt to mitigate the instability